ivichadriana/rocky_mountain_mentors/README.md

-# Rocky Mountain Mentors Cooproporation Presents: ALICIA
+# Rocky Mountain Mentors Presents: ALICIA
 ALICIA is a custom GPT that uses RAG to help students access important information.

 ## Initial set-up (using macOS - for now):